gitlabhq/gitlabhq/doc/administration/container_registry.md

 **Omnibus GitLab installations**

-1. Open `/etc/gitlab/gitlab.rb` and edit or add the following line:

-    ```ruby
-    gitlab_rails['registry_enabled'] = true
-    ```

-1. The next step is to configure the domain name under which the Container Registry will listen to.
+All you have to do is configure the domain name under which the Container Registry will listen to.
 Read [#container-registry-domain-configuration](#container-registry-domain-configuration) and pick one of the two options that fits your case.

 >**Note:**
 The container Registry works under HTTPS by default.
 Using HTTP is possible